luke36/CS1959-compiler/README.md

 Works with Chez Scheme 9.5.
-Framework is modified to work with chez 9.
+Framework is modified to work with chez 9 and r6rs.

 Beats yscheme in code length (but slower due to improper implementation of iterated register coalescing).

 Comparison:

 ``` text